nishant25ai100-glitch/nishant25ai100-glitch/README.md

 ## 🧠 About Me
 I'm a tech enthusiast passionate about using data and AI to solve real problems.
-Currently building my skills in Python and Data Analytics.
+Currently building my skills in Python and Data Analytics,AI & ML.

 ---